FHIR for regulators: governance, sandbox, and compliance

 Can the community translate and redistribute the VN Core IG?

 Yes — provided the IG is licensed under Creative Commons (we recommend CC-BY-4.0).
-The community VN Core IG at hl7.org.vn is being built under this license.
+The trial-use VN Core IG at hl7.org.vn is being built under this license.
 Translation into English, redistribution, and even derivative works are permitted as long as attribution is preserved.

 Will Vietnam Social Security share governance over Claim/EOB?